Icygoose/web-portfolio-project/README.md

 1. A Web Development Best Practices Checker
 2. A professional CV/Resume page

-The project was developed as part of the CITS5505 Web Development course at the University of Western Australia.
+The project was developed as part of the CITS5505 Agile Web Development course at the University of Western Australia.

 ## Features